-At the conclusion of the inquest, the Cambridgeshire Coroner recorded that YM had died from multiple traumatic injuries as a result of having been struck by a train and delivered a verdict of suicide.
+At the conclusion of the inquest, coroner Belinda Cheney (left) recorded that YM had died from multiple traumatic injuries as a result of having been struck by a train and delivered a verdict of suicide.

 She highlighted the underfunding of mental health services nationally, and failings in the way YM’s case was dealt with: nobody told him about the side-effects of the antidepressants he took, and he didn’t have one stable contact, which didn’t help his feelings of low self worth.

 Following the inquest, YM’s father commented on my site that the coroner would be issuing a Regulation 28 Prevention of Future Deaths notice to the Chief Coroner and to the Secretary of State, directly related to the appalling process of prescribing antidepressants to his son in complete contravention of all accepted guidelines.
 He wrote that he would never know for certain whether Citalopram contributed to his son’s death, but that he strongly suspected that it might have done.
 He added that there was no doubt that the method of prescription was fundamentally flawed and totally unacceptable.
 He concluded by stating that our entire strategy with regard to antidepressants for young people requires complete and radical overhaul.

 In her PFD Report, published in September 2016, the coroner reported the following matters of concern:

 - The GP [redacted] understood that he had been instructed by a member of the Assessment and Referral Team to prescribe Citalopram.
 The member of staff with whom he spoke was a nurse with no prescriber status.
 The GP felt bound to follow the advice given seemingly without appreciating that prescribing was his responsibility and with it the obligation to advise the patient about the medication.